BrittanyPete/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between Relational Databases and SQL.

-A relational database is basically a database that store data in tables.
-A table is collection of rows, and a row represents a single record in the table.
-A row can have multiple columns, and each column is a different pice of data.
+  A relational database is basically a database that stores data in tables.
+A table is collection of rows, and each row represents a single record in the table.
+A row can have multiple columns, and each column is a different piece of data.
 They are considered relational because you can have multiple tables and still relate them to each other.
   SQL is a standard language that can be used across many different types of databases.
 It might vary a little bit depending on the database management tools, but there are standard commands used across the board.

 2. Why do tables need a Primary Key?

   Primary keys are necessary because it allows us to be able to access specific rows of data.
 A lot of times a primary key is an id number.
+It is an identifier.
 It's not the same as any other row, but it may have some of the same data in other columns.
 For example, a table could have a column called first_name, and there could be two people named John listed.
-But we can specify which John we want by the primary key!
+But we can specify which John we want by using the primary key!

 3. What is the name given to a table column that references the Primary Key on another table?

   A foreign key.
-These are helpful because they allow us to access and connect a lot more data, without making a single table look really messy.
+These are helpful because they allow us to access and connect data, without making a single table look really messy.

 4. What do we need in order to have a _many to many_ relationship between two tables?